xixixao/atom-lenientjs/README.md

 When enabled, the code will be presented in Lenient syntax, but saved as pretty-printed standard JavaScript.

+If you want to use Lenient syntax by default, disable Babel or any other package you're currently using for syntax highlighting JavaScript.

 TODO: Support local Prettier settings

 ## Development